jrcramos/bing_auto_search/README.md

 - **Optimal Search Count**: Microsoft Rewards typically allows 30-34 searches per day for maximum points
 - **Natural Timing**: The random delays help make the searches appear more human-like
-- **Background Operation**: You can minimize Chrome and let the searches run in the background
+- **Background Operation**: You can minimize browser and let the searches run in the background
 - **Monitor Progress**: The extension shows real-time progress and current search status

 ## ⚙️ Technical Details